jross9/FPGA-Samples/Testbench/020_HelloWorld2/README.md

 For every 10 time units the clock flips between a logical 1 and logical 0 and back.

-We create a `always` block and tell it to only run on the positive edge of the clock
+We create an `always` block and tell it to only run on the positive edge of the clock

 ```verilog
     always @(posedge clk)